danielyhwang/GRIPS-Matrix-Visualization/README.md

 3. Make changes, commit them, and push to origin.
 They should now be available on GitHub.
 4. To push changes onto main, open a pull request from your branch into main.
 If there are manual conflicts, resolve them before proceeding.
 Your changes should now be updated onto main!
 5. **REMEMBER PERIODICALLY TO CLICK CURRENT BRANCH AND MERGE MAIN INTO YOUR BRANCH.** If there are manual conflicts, resolve them before proceeding.

+## Developer Note: Visual Studio Code
+Our IDE of choice was VS Code, and we used the Python Interpreter plugin in order to run our code.
+You may also alternatively run the Command Terminal prompts above.

 ## Acknowledgements
 Our mentors this summer were Timo Berthold (FICO Optimization), along with Mohammed Ghannam, Gioni Mexi, and Liding Xu of Zuse Institute Berlin (ZIB).
 The authors of this repository acknowledge funding from IPAM (US participants) and MODAL (EU participants) for the summer, along with ZIB for their gracious hospitality.